Shuvam586/devjams/README.md

 26/48: deployed the api
 27/48: made a draft of the frontend code
 29/48: finalised the frontend code
 30/48: connecting the frontend and api together
+36/48: implementing chunk system
+38/48: migrating the api to work with the chunk system
+42/48: finished it up
+46/48: we think you should see the commit history instead